 Stories, Laughter, Accomplishments & Goodbyes

 Before camp closes for the season, all sections are welcomed back to Devil’s Island.
 For two days campers participate in a friendly competition, ceremony, and a final campfire.
 The oldest boys and girls from the season’s long trips have the opportunity to tell stories of the summer, in their own words.
 It is a festive occasion where the youngest and oldest campers have the opportunity to share their adventures and spend time with family and friends.
 It is a magical experience.
-Friends and family frequently come up for end of season; reservations should be made at Ojibway Family Lodge on Devil’s Island well in advance.
+Friends and family frequently come up for the end of season; reservations should be made at Ojibway Family Lodge on Devil’s Island well in advance.

 Keewaydin has a fully equipped infirmary and medical personnel on-site twenty-four hours a day while camp is in session.
 If further medical services are needed, hospitals are available in nearby North Bay and New Liskeard.